-The previous section implemented and charted the ping-pong polar diagrams in a spreadsheet and showed a reasonble similarity, for moderate angles of attack, between these diagrams and the ones modeled using Xflr5, a virtual wind tunner.
+The previous section implemented and charted the ping-pong polar diagrams in a spreadsheet and showed a reasonable similarity, for moderate angles of attack, between these diagrams and the ones modeled using Xflr5, a virtual wind tunnel.
 This section introduce the concept Reynolds number and it also contains a very brief introduction to Xflr5, the free virtual wind tunnel software.
 Aerodynamics